How To Run A Personal Training Business

 • Retention and Turnover Rates: How many clients are you keeping and losing each month?
 A high turnover rate is very telling.
 Inversely, a high retention rate is a great selling point.

-• Offers: You don’t need too many, only 3 offers are good.
+• Offers: You don’t need too many, 3 offers is plenty.
 Make sure you have a high ticket offer (1:1 coaching), medium offer (Group coaching), and low ticket offer (a one-time purchase program/membership).

-• Marketing Budget: You should be using no more than 10% of your recurring revenue to put towards marketing.
+• Marketing Budget: This can vary depending on your business, but our recommendation is using no more than 10% of your recurring revenue to put towards marketing.
 So, if you’re making $5k/month, you’re looking at $500 or less, which isn’t much for marketing, but it’s something.
 This rule of thumb will help you keep spending for marketing in check.
 When you start getting recurring revenue, build in a marketing budget.
-Too many people wait to start marketing.
+Too many people wait to start marketing or have no idea what their marketing budget should be.

 • Lead sources: Know where your leads come from.
-Know the percentage conversion from newsletters vs. social media on a quarterly basis.
+Know the percentage conversion from newsletters vs. social media and track this on a quarterly basis.
 This will guide your strategy when you launch a new program or need more clients.
 You’ll know where to spend most of your time and resources to get more leads.
-Know where your clients come from.
+Always know where your clients are coming from.
 You may think 12 hours of Instagram content each week is getting you clients, but unless you track your lead sources and follow those trends, you won’t know if you’re wasting your time or not.

 Double Down on What Works

-There is a sweet spot that you hit when you’re ready to scale and hire.
+There is a sweet spot that you hit when you’re ready to grow.
+How do you know when it’s time to hire?
+It’s tricky.
 It usually starts to feel like you are drowning in work as your business starts to pick up.
 Remember, start small.
-You can hire an awesome virtual assistant to help you 3 hours a week.
+You can hire an awesome virtual assistant to help you 3-5 hours a week.
 Make sure you know exactly what your business needs right now, what the next steps are, and what you can delegate out before hiring, and find an expert at that.
+When considering who to hire and creating your first job description, think about the following:

 Add Additional Income Streams

-There is so much potential for additional income streams with an online business.
-You can make affiliate income, run ads with your blog content, sell programs and memberships, teach certification classes, thought leadership programs, and group programs, sell products or clothing, and more.
+There is so much potential for adding additional income streams with an online business.
+You can make affiliate income, run ads on your blog content, sell programs and memberships, teach certification classes, run thought leadership programs and group programs, sell products or clothing, and more.
 The list goes on!
 All of these are great to do on a website, which is why it’s important to have one.
-There is SO MUCH potential when it comes to adding more ways to get revenue from your business that are not trading time for money.
+There is so much potential when it comes to adding more ways to get revenue from your business.
+This will help you get to a point where you are no longer trading time for money.
 Once you have multiple sources of income for your business, go back to number 6 and track your numbers.
 A P&L spreadsheet with various revenue sources is super helpful to see the breakdown of all the things bringing money into your business and where you could fill in gaps or cut things out.
+Remember to automate and delegate as much as possible as you add elements to your business.

-This is a basic framework of what steps you need to follow to create a healthy personal training business.
-And you should research each step more thoroughly, and there is a wealth of information online.
-Remember to breathe, Rome wasn’t built in one day.
+This is a basic framework to creating a healthy personal training business.
+You should research each step more thoroughly, as there is a wealth of information online.
+Remember to breathe; Rome wasn’t built in one day.
 And, it’s ok to mess-up.
 Being open to learning from your mistakes is what will take you to the next level in your business.
 You’ve got this!

 Want to learn more about starting your own personal training business?
 Listen to Episode 130 of the Stronger Than Your Boyfriend Podcast: The Business of Online Personal Training.